Brian Sibley: Career

+Personal life

-Sibley is the President of The Lewis Carroll Society (2014-), and an honorary member of The Children's Books History Society, the Magic Circle (of which he was Chair of Council 2012–14 and 2017 to 2020) and the Tolkien Society, from whom he received an Outstanding Contribution Award 2022.
+Sibley was the President of The Lewis Carroll Society (2014-2024) when he relinquished the presidency in order to become the Society's Chair.
+He is an honorary member of The Children's Books History Society, The Magic Circle (of which he was Chair of Council 2012–14 and 2017 to 2020) and the Tolkien Society, from whom he received an Outstanding Contribution Award 2022.